Question-Answer Sentence Graph for Joint Modeling Answer Selection

 \subsection{Experiments with EQAG}

 We consider four EQAG-GNN model variants:

-\textbf{RI} (Random Initialization): the node features are randomly initialized with a Gaussian uniformly random distribution between $[0.0, 1.0]$.
-This is to test the impact that TANDA's model has on guiding the QA-GNN's learned embeddings.
-For all variant models, we use the hyperparameter settings as described in Section~\ref{hyperparameter-settings}.
+\textbf{RI} (Random Initialization): node features are randomly initialized with Gaussian uniformly random distribution between $[0.0, 1.0]$.
+This is to test impact that TANDA's model has on guiding EQAG-GNN's learned embeddings.
+For all variant models, we use hyperparameter settings from Section~\ref{hyperparameter-settings}.

 \textbf{TA} (Train All): both positively and negatively labeled training examples are considered to connect nodes between rows (inter-row connections).

 \textbf{T$+$ }(Train on positives): only the positively labeled training examples are considered to form the connections of nodes between rows.
 This approach seems to reduce the noise that incorrect training data may introduce to the model, when learning embeddings for all training data considered together.